mathjax/MathJax-docs/options/document.rst

    the list.
 For example, the :ref:`menu-component` component inserts an action to add the menu event handlers to the math after it is inserted into the page.

+   See the :ref:`sync-renderActions` section for more information and examples.

 -----